-If you call your family doctor, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
-For example, a dermatologist specializes in skin conditions, while a pulmonologist treats lung disorders.
+You'll probably first see your primary care doctor.
+Depending on the severity of your infection, as well as which of your organ systems is affected by the infection, your doctor may refer you to a specialist.
+For example, a dermatologist specializes in skin conditions, and a pulmonologist treats lung disorders.

 What you can do